JasperMarichal/RoomSense_Arduino/README.md

 Team members responsible: Roman Gordon, Boldizsar Olajos
 Reviewers: Abel Turlej, Anna Vorozhtsova, Jasper Marichal

+To upload code to the WiFi module (to have the Arduino IDE find the board): In the Arduino IDE open File > Preferences and then in the "Additional boards manager URLs" add the following link: https://arduino.esp8266.com/stable/package_esp8266com_index.json

 ### Installation and Configuration Instructions
 #### Install device
 1. Mount the device to a wall or a place you want